Tax on beer sold at Pennsylvania breweries begins

 HARRISBURG, Pa.
-(WHTM) – A tax on beer sold directly at Pennsylvania breweries and brewpubs is now in effect causing some breweries to pass the cost to consumers.
+(WHTM) – A tax on beer sold directly at Pennsylvania breweries and brewpubs is in effect, causing some breweries to pass the cost to consumers.

 The tax began Tuesday after having been signed in June.